Brief History of the Laidley Golf Club

 In mid-1992 the club once again purchased adjoining land for further course expansion.
 Golf architect David Burrup designed a further nine holes, the land was cleared and fairways shaped.

-In 2001 the club received a Grant from the “Sport and Recreation Minor Facilities Program” and with this funding three new holes went ahead and by 2002 these holes, now known as No. 3 (Par 5); No. 4 (Par 3) & No. 5 (Par 4) were finished.
-Further development of the last six holes will be completed as funding becomes available.
+In 2001 the club received a Grant from the “Sport and Recreation Minor Facilities Program” and with this funding three new holes went ahead and these holes, now known as No. 9 (Par 5); No. 10 (Par 3) & No. 11 (Par 4) were officially opened on 26th January 2003.
+On Easter Monday 18th April 2020, new tees were added and the layout updated.